 From the results above, you would have to conclude that although you see these buttons everywhere, very few people actually interact and use them.
 On top of that, they are not beneficial to mobile user experience.

-The effect on your site speed
+The negative effect on your site speed

 Social sharing plugins are notorious for slowing down your site loading speed.